Select Page

 Sophia Motl

 Sophia Motl grew up in Minneapolis Minnesota.
 She is currently a high school student, who is preparing to major in international politics when she goes to college.
 Sophia is passionate about policy, political affairs, and much more.
 Throughout Sophia's short career in writing, she has earned various awards and continues to pursue other opportunities.
-She is a Civic & Community Engagement Intern Correspondent at Pasquines.
+She is a former Civic & Community Engagement Intern Correspondent at Pasquines.

 0 Comments